Code-Institute-Submissions/artontray-PROJECT3/README.md

 - As a First Time Visitor, I want immediately to understand the main purpose of the game.
 - I want to be able to quickly understand the game controls and mechanics in order to enjoy playing the game
-- I want to be able to consult the game instructions as many time I want.
+- I want to be able to consult the game instructions as many time as I want.
 - I want to be able to see my score after each game.
 - I would like to play a simple game, with a fairly short play time.
+- I would like to come back in the future and use my username to challenge my previous performing.

 Considering that there is no possibility to login for the user, the Game is built in the way that :
   - As long as you perform at least one game, your name and scoring is registered into database